Iyad-alhanawi/Hill-Cipher/README.md

 - **Encryption**: Convert plaintext into ciphertext using a specified key.
 - **Decryption**: Convert ciphertext back into plaintext using the same key.
 - **User-Friendly**: Simple command-line interface for easy interaction.
+- **Input Validation**: Ensures that all values for the cipher key are valid integers.

 ## Usage
 ### Run the Program